 Salary and Job Outlook

-Once you step into your first job, you’re looking at a median salary of just over $29K.
-After you’ve gained more experience, the median annual salary goes up to $44K.
-When you’ve been working as a biological technician for a few years, your salary will raise to an average of over $70K.
+Once you step into your first job, you’re looking at an average salary of around $33,480.
+After you’ve gained more experience, the mean annual salary goes up to $53,560.
+When you’ve been working as a biological technician for a few years, your salary likely will raise to an average of over $79,110.
 Pay across the nation varies depending on what industry and state you’re in, as well as your experience.
-The top paying industry is pharmaceutical and medicine manufacturing, with the average salary coming in at $44K.
-The lowest paying industry is the federal government, with salaries averaging around $38K.
+The top paying industry is management of companies and enterprises, with the average salary coming in at $66,720.

-There will be 8,400 new jobs becoming available through 2026.
+84,300 new jobs are projected to open through 2031.
 If you have lab experience, either through your coursework or previous work experience, then there should be plenty of job opportunities for you.

 Reference: